HaydenColling/NSE_Automation/README.md

 # NSE_Automation

-This is a simple ML application to scrape all Cisco Meraki Webpages and create a model from each appliance.
+This is a simple ML application to scrape all Cisco Meraki webpages and create a model from each appliance.
 You will be prompted to enter a question and based on the question it will find similar documents that are related to the question.

 Setup:  python setup.py